mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-navigate-accrualify.md

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-3.PNG)

-In the **Vendor** module, you'll see the list of vendors that Mattermost purchases from.
-To search for vendors, you can type the name of the vendor in the text box.
-To add columns for other information, click on the green plus sign to bring down the columns menu.
-From here you are able to add additional columns on the grid, such as **ID**, **Account manager**, and **Terms**.
+Select the **Vendor** module to see the list of vendors that Mattermost purchases from.
+- To search for a vendor, enter the name of the vendor in the **Vendor** text box.
+- To display more vendor details, select the green plus sign to the far right of the screen to see available column options.
+From here, select the columns to display on the grid, such as **Id**, **Acct Mgr**, and **Terms**.

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-4.PNG)